Digital Health Technologies: Diagnostic Applications - CAM 30301

 Screening tools typically use questionnaires that are answered by a parent, teacher, or clinician and are designed to help caregivers identify and report symptoms observed in children at high risk for ASD.
 While they are generally easy and inexpensive to administer, they have limited sensitivity (ability to identify young children with ASD) and specificity (ability to discriminate ASD from other developmental disorders, such as language disorders and global developmental delay).12 Results of a screening test are not diagnostic.
 Due to the variability in the natural course of early social and language development, some children who have initial positive screens (suggesting that they are at risk for ASD) ultimately will not meet diagnostic criteria for ASD.13 Other children who pass early screens for ASD may present with atypical concerns later in the second year of life and eventually be diagnosed with ASD.
 In the context of early identification and diagnosis of ASD, sensitivity is more important than specificity for a screening test as the potential over-referral of children with positive screens is preferable to missing children at risk for ASD.
 Once a child is determined to be at risk for a diagnosis of ASD, either by screening or surveillance, a timely referral for a comprehensive clinical diagnostic evaluation is warranted.
 Structured observation of symptoms of ASD during clinical evaluation is helpful to inform the diagnostic application of the DSM-5 criteria.
 These tools require long and expensive interactions with highly trained clinicians.
 To meet diagnostic criteria, the symptoms must impair function.

-Cognoa, the manufacturer of Canvas Dx, has stated on its website that the test “is intended for use by health care providers as an aid in the diagnosis of ASD for patients ages 18 months through 72 months who are at risk for developmental delay based on concerns of a parent, caregiver, or health care provider.14 The device is not intended for use as a stand-alone diagnostic device but as an adjunct to the diagnostic process.
-Further the manufacturer states, "Canvas Dx can aid primary care physician in diagnosing ASD in children starting at 18 months of age during a critical period when interventions are shown to provide/lead to optimal long-term outcomes".
-The manufacturer also makes indirect and direct assertions that the use of Canvas Dx may allow children with ASD to be diagnosed earlier than the current average age of diagnosis and that the use of this test fulfills an unmet need for a delayed formal diagnosis of ASD after parenteral concern.14 Some of the reasons cited for the unmet need of a delayed diagnosis is shortage of specialists, time-intensive evaluations, lack of access to care for children from ethnic/racial minorities and/or disadvantaged socioeconomic backgrounds and in rural areas, lack of standard diagnostic process for ASD and use of multiple types of specialists for referral with no clear pathway for primary care physicians.
+Cognoa, the manufacturer of Canvas DX, has stated on its website that the test “is intended for use by healthcare providers as an aid in the diagnosis of ASD for patients ages 18 months through 72 months who are at risk for developmental delay based on concerns of a parent, caregiver, or healthcare provider."14 The device is not intended for use as a stand-alone diagnostic device but as an adjunct to the diagnostic process.
+Further the manufacturer states, "Canvas Dx can aid primary care physician in diagnosing ASD in children starting at 18 months of age during a critical period when interventions are shown to provide/lead to optimal long-term outcomes."
+The manufacturer also makes indirect and direct assertions that the use of Canvas DX may allow children with ASD to be diagnosed earlier than the current average age of diagnosis and that the use of this test fulfills an unmet need for a delayed formal diagnosis of ASD after parenteral concern.14 Some of the reasons cited for the unmet need of a delayed diagnosis is shortage of specialists, time-intensive evaluations, lack of access to care for children from ethnic/racial minorities and/or disadvantaged socioeconomic backgrounds and in rural areas, lack of standard diagnostic process for ASD and use of multiple types of specialists for referral with no clear pathway for primary care physicians.

 The following PICO was used to select literature to inform this review.